Peter Hain: Early life

 When Hain was 10, he was awoken in the early hours by police officers searching his bedroom for 'incriminating documents'.
-Aged 11 he was again awoken to be told his parents had been imprisoned for leafleting in support of Nelson Mandela's campaign; they were released without charge after fourteen days' detention.
-At 15, Hain spoke at the funeral of John Frederick Harris, an anti-apartheid activist who was hanged for murder for the bombing of the Johannesburg main railway station, injuring 23 people and killing an elderly woman, Mrs Ethyl Rhys.
-Mrs Rhys's granddaughter suffered severe burns.
-Hain and his parents strongly opposed the bombing but stood by Harris and his wife Ann and baby son David, family friends.
-As a result of security police harassment, Hain's father was unable to continue his work as an architect, and the family deprived of an income was forced to leave for the United Kingdom in 1966.
+Aged 11 he was again awoken to be told his parents had been imprisoned for leafleting in support of Nelson Mandela's campaign; they were released without charge after 14 days' detention.
+At 15, Hain spoke at the funeral of John Frederick Harris, an anti-apartheid activist who was hanged for murder for the bombing of the Johannesburg main railway station, injuring 23 people and killing one.
+Hain and his parents strongly opposed the bombing but stood by Harris and his wife Ann and baby son David, who were family friends.
+As a result of security police harassment, Hain's father was unable to continue his work as an architect, and the family, deprived of an income, was forced to leave for the United Kingdom in 1966.

 Life in South Africa and London

-Hain was educated in South Africa at Hatfield Primary School and Pretoria Boys High School and in London at Emanuel School, a state school, later becoming a private fee-paying institution, then Queen Mary College, University of London, graduating with a first class bachelor's degree in Economics and Political Science in 1973, and the University of Sussex, obtaining an MPhil.
+Hain was educated in South Africa at Hatfield Primary School and Pretoria Boys High School and in London at Emanuel School, a private school, Queen Mary College, University of London, graduating with a first class bachelor's degree in Economics and Political science in 1973, and at the University of Sussex, obtaining an MPhil.
 After university, Hain worked as a researcher for the Union of Communication Workers from September 1976, later rising to become their head of research.
 During this time, Hain wrote several articles that harshly criticised Israel, including a 1976 piece in The Guardian newspaper where he stated that Israel needed to be dismantled to make way for a secular, democratic Palestinian state.

 Anti-apartheid activism

-Having joined the British Anti-Apartheid Movement at aged 17 in 1967, when Hain was 19 he became chairman of the Stop The '70 Tour campaign which disrupted tours by the South African rugby union and cricket teams in 1969 and 1970.
-In 1971 director John Goldschmidt produced a film for Granada's World in Action programme featuring Hain debating "Apartheid in South Africa" at the Oxford Union.
+Having joined the British Anti-Apartheid Movement aged 17 in 1967.
+When Hain was 19, he became chairman of the Stop The '70 Tour campaign which disrupted tours by the South African rugby union and cricket teams in 1969 and 1970.
+In 1971, director John Goldschmidt produced a film for Granada's World in Action programme featuring Hain debating "Apartheid in South Africa" at the Oxford Union.
 The film was transmitted on the ITV network.
 In 1972 a private prosecution resulted in his conviction for criminal conspiracy at the Old Bailey for which he was fined £200.
 The prosecution was funded largely from apartheid-supporting whites in South Africa due to his campaign against white-only South African sports tours.
-He was acquitted of three other conspiracy counts after defending himself in the four week trial described in the book edited by Derek Humphry, Cricket Conspiracy (1975, ISBN 0-901108-40-5).
+He was acquitted of three other conspiracy counts after defending himself in the four-week trial described in the book edited by Derek Humphry, Cricket Conspiracy (1975, ISBN 0-901108-40-5).

 In 1972, the South African Security Services were suspected of sending him a letter bomb that failed to explode because of faulty wiring.
 In 1976 Hain was tried for, and acquitted of, a 1975 bank theft, having been framed by the South African Bureau of State Security (BOSS) according to his 1987 book, A Putney Plot.